Social media resources

 Got smart luggage with a removable battery?
 Don’t forget the hidden power bank!
 Smart luggage has a built-in lithium battery, often under the handle.

 Spare lithium batteries and power banks are not allowed in checked baggage.
-If it needs to go in checked baggage, you must remove the battery and pack it in your carry-on.
+If it needs to go in checked baggage, you must remove the battery and take it with you in the cabin.

 Remember, if you’re flying on a smaller aircraft and your bag is checked at the gate, you must remove the battery first.